petermgrund/HUN/_about/locations/Tyrvhuln.md

 <img src="{{ '/assets/img/hverhofn-flag.svg' | relative_url }}" alt="Tyrvhuln" class="img-fluid">
 <br/><small>Flag</small>

 Tyrvhuln was founded as a city at the end of the 11th century, and has since grown to become the center of commerce and industry in the Norwegian Sea.
-The city is home to a number of major corporations, including Hverland's largest bank, Hverbank, and the country's largest telecommunications company.
+The city is home to a number of major corporations, including Hverland's largest bank, Hverbank, and the country's telecommunications company.
 The Fjallting, the national parliament of Hverland, is also located in Tyrvhuln.

 Geographically, Tyrvhuln is located within Flyjabuktr, translated into English as the Bay of Refuge ("Flyja" meaning refuge or escape + "buktr" meaning bay).
 The city is flanked by the Fjallasitha mountain range to the east, the Gronhulvt forests to the north, and the Vithimerkr plains to the west.
 The southern coastline of Tyrvhuln is called Sjavarstsrn.
 The closest city to Tyrvhuln is Fynd, about 14 miles northwest.
 A few miles southwest of the city, across Flýjabukta, is the city of Himinfell on the island of Solaskjar.
 The city of Runavyk is positioned southeast.